TritonDataCenter/smartos-docs/docs/configuration-management-on-smartos.md

 # Configuration Management on SmartOS

 It is highly recommended that you manage your SmartOS nodes using one of the configuration management tools available.
-Joyent Operations prefers Chef, however all the major tools can work with SmartOS.
+The Joyent Operations team prefers Chef, however all the major tools can work with SmartOS.
 Here you will find details on getting started with those tools on SmartOS.

 ## Please Understand